Zeolite for Animals: Your Comprehensive Guide to Understandable and Well-Founded Information - Zeolite Knowledge for Dogs and Cats

 Experimental setup

-• Study duration: The study extended over several months , from the bitches' resting state through pregnancy and into the lactation phase .
-Initially, the bitches were observed in the non-pregnant state (resting phase), then in the middle of their approximately 63-day pregnancy, and finally in the middle of their lactation period.
-During the entire period, the dogs received the food assigned to them (with or without zeolite supplement) depending on their group.
+Study duration: The study extended over several months , from the resting state of the bitches through pregnancy and into the lactation phase .
+Initially, the bitches were observed in a non-pregnant state (resting phase), then in the middle of the approximately 63-day gestation period, and finally during the middle of their puppies' lactation.
+Throughout the entire period, the dogs received their assigned food (with or without added zeolite), depending on their group.

-• Zeolite type and quantity: Clinoptilolite (a naturally occurring zeolite) was used as the zeolite.
-The dosage was 1.5% of the feed (based on dry matter) in the test group's diet.
+Zeolite type and quantity: Clinoptilolite (a naturally occurring zeolite) was used.
+The dosage was 1.5% of the feed (based on dry matter) in the feed of the experimental group.
 The zeolite powder was mixed into the commercial complete feed (a dry feed with ~24% protein, 13% fat, 3% crude fiber, and ~14.7 MJ/kg energy). .

-• Aim of the study: To investigate the influence of zeolite on the digestion and health of dogs.
-In particular, the aim was to examine how the addition of clinoptilolite to food affects the stool consistency , nutrient intake (digestibility of the food), and selected blood values of the dogs.
-The bitches were observed in different physiological phases (rest, pregnancy, lactation) to determine possible differences depending on the condition .
+The aim of this study was to investigate the influence of zeolite on the digestion and health of dogs.
+Specifically, the study aimed to examine how the addition of clinoptilolite to food affects stool consistency , nutrient absorption (digestibility of the food), and selected blood values in dogs.
+The female dogs were observed in different physiological phases (rest, pregnancy, lactation) to determine any differences depending on their condition. .

-• Stool consistency: The zeolite-fed dogs had firmer stools than the control dogs.
-Specifically, the zeolite group's stools were drier (less moisture) —about 2–3% more dry matter than the control group in all phases.
-This effect was evident both at rest, in mid-pregnancy, and during lactation.
-The zeolite-treated dogs' stools were more compact and had a less odor than those of the control dogs. .
+Stool consistency: The dogs fed zeolite had firmer stools than the control dogs.
+Specifically, the stool of the zeolite group was drier (less moisture) – approximately 2–3% more dry matter compared to the control group in all phases.
+This effect was observed at rest, in mid-pregnancy, and during lactation.
+The stools of the dogs treated with zeolite were more compact and less odorous compared to those of the control dogs. .

-• Nutrient utilization: The addition of 1.5% zeolite led to slightly improved digestibility of some nutrients.
-During the non-pregnant state (resting phase), dogs in the zeolite group were able to absorb slightly more nutrients from the feed than the control dogs—for example, approximately 1–3% higher absorption rates for organic matter, crude protein, and nitrogen-free extractives (carbohydrates).
-During pregnancy, there were hardly any differences between the groups (zeolite showed no significant effect on nutrient intake).
-During the lactation period, zeolite again improved the digestibility of certain components: in particular, more total dry matter (+5%) and minerals (crude ash, +2%) were absorbed from the feed in the zeolite group than in the control group.
-Overall, these improvements were moderate but showed a trend toward more efficient feed utilization with zeolite supplementation.
+Nutrient utilization: The addition of 1.5% zeolite resulted in a slightly improved digestibility of some nutrients.
+In the non-pregnant state (resting phase), the dogs in the zeolite group were able to absorb somewhat more nutrients from their food than the control dogs – e.g., approximately 1–3% higher absorption rates for organic matter, crude protein, and nitrogen-free extractives (carbohydrates).
+During pregnancy, there were hardly any differences between the groups (the zeolite showed no significant influence on nutrient absorption).
+During the lactation phase, the zeolite again slightly improved the digestibility of certain components: in particular, more total dry matter (+5%) and minerals (crude ash, +2%) were absorbed from the feed in the zeolite group than in the control group.
+Overall, these improvements were moderate, but showed a trend towards more efficient feed utilization with the addition of zeolite.

-• Blood values and health: No adverse health effects occurred – all blood values measured in the dogs remained within the normal reference range.
-However, slight beneficial changes in some blood parameters were observed in the zeolite group.
-After two months of resting feeding, the zeolite-fed bitches had higher total protein levels in the blood (+5.6%) , lower blood sugar levels (-16%) , and lower cholesterol (-5%) compared to the control group.
-Calcium levels were also increased (+13%) compared to the control group.
-Similar trends were observed during lactation: in the middle of the lactation period, the total protein in the blood of the zeolite dogs was highest (around 67 g/L, ~6% more than in the control animals) and their glucose and cholesterol levels were lower .
+Blood values and health: No adverse health effects occurred – all measured blood values of the dogs remained within the normal reference range.
+However, the zeolite group showed slight beneficial shifts in some blood parameters.
+After two months of feeding at rest, the zeolite-fed female dogs had a higher total protein level in their blood (+5.6%) , a lower blood glucose level (-16%) , and less cholesterol (-5%) compared to the control group.
+Calcium levels were also elevated (+13%) compared to the control group. .
+Similar trends were observed during lactation: In the middle of the suckling period, the total protein in the blood of the zeolite dogs was highest (around 67 g/L, ~6% more than in the control animals) and their glucose and cholesterol levels were lower .

-• All of these differences were statistically significant but remained within the physiologically normal range.
-During pregnancy, the blood counts of the two groups differed little , and no abnormalities were observed.
+All these differences were statistically significant, but remained within the physiologically normal range.
+During pregnancy, the blood counts of the two groups hardly differed, and no abnormalities were observed.

-In summary, the blood analyses indicated that the zeolite supplement is well tolerated and contributes to an improved metabolic state (higher protein and calcium, and fewer “stress” parameters such as glucose and cholesterol). .
+In summary, the blood analyses indicated that the zeolite supplement is well-tolerated and contributes to an improved metabolic state (higher protein and calcium levels, and lower "stress" parameters such as glucose and cholesterol). .

 Relevance for dog owners

-For dog owners considering using zeolite to support their pet's well-being , this study provides some useful guidance.
-It's positive to note that the clinoptilolite supplement (1.5% of the feed) was well tolerated : The dogs remained healthy, and there were no negative effects on their blood counts or behavior.
-On the contrary, the zeolite demonstrated certain beneficial effects : The dogs had firmer, less odorous stools , which indicates improved digestion and can make everyday tasks easier, for example, with stool intake or disposal.
-Furthermore, more efficient nutrient utilization was observed, meaning the animal utilized its food better.
-Slightly elevated protein and calcium levels in the blood of the zeolite-treated dogs indicate that nutrient supply or metabolism is being supported.
-Also good.
-And during the rest period, the test group dogs had fewer stress markers in their bodies.
+For dog owners considering using zeolite to support their pet's well-being , this study provides some useful insights.
+A positive finding is that the clinoptilolite supplement (1.5% of the food) was well tolerated : the dogs remained healthy, and there were no negative effects on their blood values or behavior.
+On the contrary, the zeolite showed certain beneficial effects : the dogs had firmer, less smelly stools , indicating improved digestion and potentially making everyday tasks like stool intake and disposal easier.
+Furthermore , more efficient nutrient utilization was observed, meaning the animal was getting better results from its food.
+Slightly elevated protein and calcium levels in the blood of the dogs given zeolite indicate that nutrient supply or metabolism is being supported.
+That's good.
+And during the rest period, the female dogs in the test group had fewer stress markers in their bodies.
 That's really perfect.

 Zeolith verlängert die Lebensdauer meiner Katzen!
 Das wünsche ich mir seit immer schon.
 Danke für den Beitrag und die viele Information.
 Das gefällt mir sehr!
 LG